 "When I receive new information from my supervisor I will run my understanding of it by the supervisor to ensure that my interpretation is correct.
 After that, I will relay the information formally, in writing, to my team.
 This method eliminates word of mouth and misinterpretation surrounding the issue."

 "I ensure proper communication by delivering the direction in multiple ways, usually in-person and electronically through email.
-There are multiple communication preferences in my office, and it best to cater the delivery of the communication to everyone's individual needs."
+There are multiple communication preferences in my office, and for that reason, I try to tailor my communication to each persons' preferences."

 "I hold daily morning meetings with my team so that I can accurately communicate any new policies or procedural changes to my team.
 This process allows me to address their questions immediately which avoids miscommunication in most cases."